 - Why it took long for the approvals?
 Because it was rectified late, just before the project completion day, and hence the proposal for machine replacement was not sent timely.

 - Why it was rectified late?
-Because the engineers were focusing on other projects and gave less time to this project and machinery related to it.
+Because the engineers were focusing on other projects and gave less time to this project and the machinery related to it.

 Now after using this 5 whys technique, the team leader can reach the real cause that shows human error and negligence.
 In other circumstances, it would have been declared that the machine had technical issues and hence the entire blame could easily be put on the product.
 In case the team doesn’t get to the root cause, the machine would keep on obstructing the construction projects due to technical issues and time and resources would be continually utilized to fix the fault temporarily.